MartinScavone/concreteTSD/README.md

 # concreteTSD
 These scripts and functions are the companion code to my Ph.
-D. dissertation on TSD data analysis and interpretation for jointed pavements.
+D. Dissertation on TSD data analysis and interpretation for jointed pavements.

+# Link to Dissertation
+My Dissertation can be retrieved from: https://vtechworks.lib.vt.edu/handle/10919/111606

 # Bsaic use instructions
 Matlab (or GNU-Octave [see below for compatibility concerns]) is needed to execute this code!
 None of these software tools is provided here.
 Matlab(R) can be acquired from The Mathworks Inc., GNU-Octave can be downloaded from https://www.gnu.org/software/octave/index